edydfang/Bourbon/README.md

 ## A Learned Index for Log-Structured Merge Trees

 This repository contains code implementing the paper [here](https://www.usenix.org/conference/osdi20/presentation/dai).
+**We further improve the indexing speed by utilizing the model at each level to find the file.**

 Artifact Reviewers: Please check out [ARTIFACT_README](ARTIFACT_README) to reproduce our experiments.